 Each of the succeeding five chapters discusses one part of the solution, with the last two chapters summing it all up.

-Books utilizing the Cohesive Concept, Point by Point structure should be a pleasant read, with each of the “what to do” chapters given equal weight, and their combination leading to a powerful result.
+Books utilizing the Cohesive Concept, Point by Point framework should be a pleasant read, with each of the “what to do” chapters given equal weight, and their combination leading to a powerful result.

 There’s a Problem!